spdx/spdx-3-model/Glossary.md

 A process that takes data in any valid form (e.g., various serializations of SPDX like JSON-LD, YAML, XML, Turtle, etc.) and transforms it into a single consistent normalized deterministic and reproducible form.
 Such a canonical form normalizes things like ordering, formatting, choices, etc.

+## Class

+A represention of a scope/set of individual instances of a particular “concept” (e.g., File, Person, ExternalReference, etc.).

+Each individual instance of a class has an Internationalized Resource Identifier (IRI) and is asserted as a member of a particular class via a type statement.

 ## Constraint

 An explicit conformance requirement specifying details of an SPDX-valid relationship between a property and a concept class including such details as the valid type of the property on that class, the cardinality (e.g., `0..1`, `1`, `1..*`, etc.) of the property on that class, the value of the property on that class, etc.